Power costs shrink as share of Europe's rising energy bills

-LONDON/BRUSSELS Europeans are paying the steepest energy bills in four years and face ever higher payments as governments pile on extra charges to help finance a 1 trillion euro (872 billion pounds) modernisation of Europe's energy infrastructure.
+LONDON/BRUSSELS Europeans are paying the steepest energy bills in four years and face ever higher payments as governments pile on extra charges to help finance a 1 trillion euro (840 billion pound) modernisation of Europe's energy infrastructure.

 Politicians from Britain to Germany, Italy to Romania, under pressure from electorates squeezed by economic downturn, are promising to cap energy prices or at least draw their sting.